Mattie Blaylock: Runs away

 In mid-1868, Celia ran away with her younger sister Sarah to avoid farm life.
 Celia was a reasonably skilled seamstress and may have sought work in that field, but both girls found life on their own very difficult.
 There were few employment possibilities for young girls.
 They likely headed west to one of the growing towns along the Kansas-Iowa-Missouri border area.
 Sarah returned home less than a year later, chagrined and shamed by her experience.
 Her parents greeted her cheerlessly and took her back in disgrace.

 At some point after leaving home, Celia chose the alias "Mattie", probably in an effort to conceal her identity and remain as anonymous as possible.
 However, court records indicate that she continued to call herself by her childhood nickname of "Celie", which was often phonetically spelled by court clerks as "Sally"; no court records have been found throughout her life using the name "Mattie".
 The first known record of Mattie's presence is a picture taken in Fort Scott in 1871.
-It's not known where she and Sarah spent the intervening time.
+It is not known where she and Sarah spent the intervening time.
 Court records show that she became a prostitute beginning in 1872 in Fort Scott, then later in Dodge City.